5minds/GDrive-Tools/README.md

 * `sourcePath(str)`: The full source path of the document that should be moved.
   Full path, where the document should be moved to.
   All directories are delimited by a simple slash (`/`).
+The last portion describes the name of the moved file.
   If the document should be created in a shared drive, the name of the shared drive should be provided first.
 (Its basically seen as the root directory.)
   Example:
   ```
-  MySharedDrive/subdirectory/anotherSubdirectory
+  MySharedDrive/subdirectory/anotherSubdirectory/targetFilename
   ```

   If you want to create a new document on your local drive, the first entry is also the first sub folder.
 Example:
   ```
-  subdirectory/anotherSubdirectory
+  subdirectory/anotherSubdirectory/targetFilename
   ```
 * `destinationPath(str)`: The target path where the document should be moved to.
 The root point of this path points to the root directory of the